Snegithiye: Production

 The original story idea for the film was taken from Marathi writer Chandrakant Kulkarni, who had made the successful Marathi film, Bindhaast, based on the story last year.
 Priyadarshan heard about the film and asked producer Mukesh Mehta to see it and decide whether he would like to produce the movie and thus Mehta went to Bombay, saw the film and liked it.
 However the producer reiterated that they have taken only the main thread from the Marathi story with the rest of the film, its sub-plots and the treatment are completely different from the original.
 Initially, it was planned as a Malayalam film with a cast familiar to the Kerala audience.
 But as Priyadarshan's excitement over the project grew, the canvas got wider and the producer decided to look for a bigger audience.
 Thus Jyothika, Sharbani Mukherjee and Ishita Arun, daughter of Ila Arun, stepped in to give it a more national flavour.
 Seasoned actresses like Sukumari, Manorama, Lakshmi, KPAC Lalitha, Mita Vasisht, Tabu, and Dipti Bhatnagar also joined the all-female team.
 Cinematographer Jeeva and art director Sabu Cyril also joined the team and they shot 90 per cent of the film in a college in Mysore and the rest in Chennai, also featuring live coverage of the Dasara (Dussera) festival of Mysuru.
 The film was subsequently made simultaneously in Tamil and Malayalam with a title of Raakilipattu, while a Hindi version was also planned in 2000.
 The title of the Tamil version of the film was taken from a song from the 2000 film Alai Payuthey.

-Jyothika prioritised her work in the project and thus delayed her schedules for Uyirile Kalanthathu in order to ensure the film was released as early as possible.
+Jyothika prioritised her work in the project and thus delayed her schedules for the filmsUyirile Kalanthathu in order to ensure the film was released as early as possible.
 The songs of the film were released at Devi Theatre with Kamal Haasan appearing as the chief guest.